This was supposed to me “what is making me happy lately” but I forgot to post it in time.

 Try to find/curate and encouraging online community.
 I’ve been really happy with all the positive things going around (with a few exceptions) among the Instagrammers I’ve follow, they’ve shared things to do, made group online activities, etc. That and enjoying time with family has reset me from work.

 I’ve already been very isolated, seeing just my family and coworkers, mostly shopping online, and this was supposed to be the year of change for that.
 Well, that is obviously not working out well.
 In addition, while I had started my plans out strong, I never actually finished the plans or implemented much and was in quite a slump.
-So, I decided that I’m going to act as if the quarantine is as unfamiliar for me as for everyone as a means of resetting myself (since I’ve been in quite a slump).
+So, I decided that I’m going to act as if the sheltering in place is as unfamiliar for me as for everyone as a means of resetting myself (since I’ve been in quite a slump).

 - Read the books I’ve borrowed from family and perhaps more in our family collection.